Instructions for Authors

 - Manuscripts must conform to the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals."

 - Text should be supplied in a format compatible with Microsoft (MS) Word for Windows (PC).
 Charts and tables are considered textual and should also be supplied in a format compatible with MS Word.

-- Manuscripts must be typed in 12pt font, double spaced with margins of 2.5 cm, including title page, abstract, text, acknowledgement, references, table(s), and figure legends, with no content in the headers or footers.
+- Manuscripts must be typed in a 12 point font, double spaced with 1" (2.5 cm) margins.
+They MUST include a title page, abstract, text, acknowledgement, references, table(s), and figure legends, with no content in the headers or footers.